kireiiiiiiii/krunker/README.md

    - Go to the [settings.txt](./settings.txt) file, and copy it to your clipboard
    - On the top of settings in Krunker there should be an import button.
 Click it and paste the text from the file here
    - Click the import button
-   - You imported the settings! 🥳
+   - You imported the settings!
+The overlays should work too 🥳

 ## 🖼️ Preview